ietf-wg-acme/acme/draft-ietf-acme-acme.md

 request as unauthorized.

 Except for the directory resource, all ACME resources are addressed with URLs provided to the client by the server.
-For these resources, the client MUST set the "url" header parameter to the exact string provided by the server (rather than performing any re-encoding on the URL).
+In requests sent to these resources, the client MUST set the "url" header parameter to the exact string provided by the server (rather than performing any re-encoding on the URL).
 The server SHOULD perform the corresponding string equality check, configuring each resource with the URL string provided to clients and having the resource check that requests have the same string in their "url" header parameter.

-### "url" (URL) JWS header parameter
+### "url" (URL) JWS Header Parameter

 The "url" header parameter specifies the URL {{!RFC3986}} to which this JWS object is directed.
 The "url" header parameter MUST be carried in the protected